 And the president, because of the great relationship that he's built up with Israel, was able to convince the prime minister not to do that.

-The president similarly, you know, spoke very loudly, and and he is respected in that part of the world.
+The president similarly, you know, spoke very loudly and he is respected in that part of the world.

-I know because I was with him on the trip with the to the Gulf states.
+I know because I was with him on the trip to the Gulf states.

-I saw it firsthand, the level of respect that they have for this president, a respect for his strength, a res a res the the fact that he wants a peaceful coexistence and to have trade deals and business deals and you know I mean that there i I probably the beyond the Israelis,
+I saw it firsthand the level of respect that they have for this president, a respect for his strength, the fact that he wants a peaceful coexistence and to have trade deals and business deals.

-I'll tell you the next happiest people that are that exist in the world that are that Donald Trump took out Iranian nuclear sites, it would be the Arab world.
+And, you know, I mean, probably beyond the Israelis, I'll tell you the next happiest people that exist in the world that are that Donald Trump took out Iranian nuclear sites, it would be the Arab world.

 I knew about it because of different sources that I have, and they were informing me about it.